 VCU researchers developed Lyme vaccine for dogs — and now are working on one for humans

-The Speaker:
+The Speakers:

 Dr. Richard T. Marconi is a professor in the Department of Microbiology and Immunology at Virginia Commonwealth University School of Medicine and a nationally recognized leader in Lyme disease research.